Harchvertelol/WorldEdit-CraftScripts/craftscripts/libs/Including Readme ENG GT.txt

 Installation of any library minecraft version higher than 1.6.2 is as follows:

 1) Copy all the text below the line into your script.
-2) In the section "Including library" insert on each connected library the following code:
+2) In the section "Including library" insert on each included library the following code:

 source = include("lib1.js");
 eval(source);

 Here lib1.js is the name of the plugin library.
-In the code below for example, two libraries lib1.js and lib2.js. are connected Do not forget to remove them from the connection!
+In the code below for example, two libraries lib1.js and lib2.js are included.
+Do not forget to remove them from the including!